 Fifty-five arrests were made, with 45 convictions.
 Confiscations included 10 firearms, 48 rounds of ammunition, 36 snares, 263 kg of bushmeat, 796 kg of illegally harvested fish, 224 illegal fishing nets as well 31 kg of ivory.
 A wide variety of other poaching paraphernalia was also confiscated.
-We received passed away at 18 years old leaving behind a a record of 200 applicants to go through Basic Field Ranger training; 21 were shortlisted and 12 completed the course.
+We received passed away at 18 years a record of 200 applicants to go through Basic old leaving behind a Field Ranger training; 21 were shortlisted growing pride and 12 completed the course.

 Liuwa is home to more than 10,000 people who legally live within the park, and are on the frontlines of being vulnerable to climatic change and variable weather, including droughts and floods, making community development all the more important.
 Liuwa supported 28 schools impacting 8,300 children both inside and outside of the park.
 Scholarships were provided to 77 students to attend Kalabo Secondary School and other schools surrounding the park; 37 boarding students received assistance from the park, and 14 community teachers were provided with monthly stipends over the year to improve capacity within community schools.
-Over 24 monitoring visits were made in conjunction with the Zambian Ministry of Education to the schools utilising ZeduPads, a rugged growing pride
+Over 24 monitoring visits were made in conjunction with the Zambian Ministry of Education to the schools utilising ZeduPads, a rugged tablet pre-loaded with thousands of lesson plans and in eight languages, and we provided power by purchasing 20 deepcycle batteries to recharge the ZeduPads.
+Liuwa staff also hosted environmental and conservation 'lessons' within the park to 1,083 students.
+A total of 3,000 citrus seedlings sponsored by the Zambian Forestry Department were distributed by Liuwa's community team to several conservation clubs.
+Eighteen agricultural training sessions were conducted with a total of 460 pupils attending, and three schools successfully established gardens and orchards.